drowe67/freedv-gui/USER_MANUAL.md

 VFO frequency.

 Reports sent to PSK Reporter will display using the mode "FREEDV" for ease of filtering.
-The user's current mode (e.g. 700D or 1600) will also appear in the "Using" field when hovering over or clicking your mouse on a reception report.
+The user's current mode (e.g. 700D, 1600, etc.) will also appear in the "Using" field when hovering over or clicking/tapping on a reception report.

 ### Changing COM Port On Windows